How to install and use Git on Windows

 To create a branch in your local repository, follow the steps below.

 - In the Git master directory, type the following command, where "<New Branch>" is the name of the new branch name.
 For example, we could call the branch "examplebranch".

 - Next, type the following command to switch to the branch.

 git checkout <Branch Name>

-- After entering the above command the prompt (in Git Bash) will change from "master" to the name of the branch as an indication that you're working in a branch and not the master.
+- After entering the above command, the prompt (in Git Bash) changes from "master" to the branch name to indicate you're working in a branch.

 - From this point, you can continue to use Git and modify the files how you have in the past.

 - To see all available branches, you can use the git branch command.
-For example, typing git branch will display your local repository branches.
-Typing git branch -a will display all local and remote repositories.
+For example, typing git branch displays your local repository branches.
+Typing git branch -a displays all local and remote repositories.

 - If you need to push the branch to the remote repository, you can run the following command.

 - Finally, if you need to switch back to the master branch, you can type the following command.